-To avoid the "over clocking" issue, excess V-T points may be removed to match the V-T duration corresponding to the maximum data rate or frequency at which the device is expected to operate.
-When removing trailing V-T point the final DC value must be achieved, i.e. the ending slope should be very small.
-Since the 2 sets of V-T tables describe the relative on and off switching delay between the pullup and pulldown structures, relative time position between all tables with the same edge direction and corner must be maintained when removing the leading excess V-T points.
-The number of excess V-T points removed can be different between corners (i.e. typ, min and max) but it is recommended to explain the difference as comments of the IBIS file.
+To avoid the "over clocking" issue, excess V-T points may be removed to match the V-T du corresponding to the maximum data rate or frequency at which the device is expected to ope When removing trailing V-T point the final DC value must be achieved, i.e. the ending slop should be very small.
+Since the 2 sets of V-T tables describe the relative on and off switchin between the pullup and pulldown transistors, relative time position between all tables with the edge direction and corner must be maintained when removing the leading excess V-T points number of excess V-T points removed can be different between corners (i.e. typ, min and m it is recommended to explain the difference as comments of the IBIS file.